dinnerisserved/dockpilot/README.md

 unlocks the manufacturer's native mode (Wake-on-LAN, link tuning, EEPROM inspection), draws a live map of the dock's internals, and controls its USB devices and audio.

-Its guiding principle is **honesty**: it always gives you a result.
 Where a dock can do something, it unlocks it.
-Where a dock *can't*, it says so clearly and puts you back on a working configuration — it never leaves you stranded or guessing.
+Where a dock *can't*, it says so clearly and puts you back on a working configuration.

-> Everything is read straight from the Linux `/sys` filesystem, so the only dependency is
-> `customtkinter`.
-No proprietary drivers, no daemon, no telemetry, no personal data.

 ![DockPilot dashboard](screenshots/01-dashboard.png)